-PhotoNext is the POLITO Inter-Dipartimental Center for Photonic technologies, focused on experimental and applied research in three key areas: optical fiber ultra-high speed communication systems, optical sensors and optical components for industrial applications.
+He is currently the Scientific Coordinator of the PhotoNext Center, one of the 11 large Inter-Departmental research centers that Politecnico di Torino financed starting in Summer 2017.
+PhotoNext is the POLITO Inter-Dipartimental Center for Applied Photonic technologies, which is focused on experimental and applied research in three key areas: optical fiber ultra-high speed communication systems, optical sensors and optical components for industrial applications.

-Starting in October 2012, he was the Scientific Coordinator of the EU project FABULOUS, on FDMA-based optical access networks based on PON.
+Starting in October 2012, he was the Scientific Coordinator of the EU project FABULOUS, a 3-year EU project on FDMA-based optical access networks based on PON.
 The project involved both system level research, aimed at the optimization of optical transmission techniques, and component research, focused on silicon-photonic platforms integration.

 In 2006-2011, he was the Coordinator of two consecutive EU projects titled POF-ALL (2006-2008, a STREP in FP7) and POF-PLUS (2008-2011, a STREP in FP6), both on low-cost transmission technologies on Plastic Optical Fibers (POF), an interesting and alternative solution to glass fibers in next-generation home networking and industrial automation applications.
 The activity on the POF area was very broad in terms of coordination, experimental activities and theoretical studies, and led to the first demonstration of a full-fledged pre-engineered prototype of a media converter at 1 Gbps running over SI-POF.
 On similar topics, he also participated in standardization activities in VDE/DKE and in the EU project ALPHA (2008-2010, an IP in FP7) and E-PhotonOne (2005-2008, FP6, where he acted as the coordinator of the WP on “Short Reach Communications”).
 This work led to contributions to international standards, and in particolar to the section dedicated to SI-PON in ITU-T G.9960 "Unified high-speed wireline-based home networking transceivers – System architecture and physical layer specification".